 Natural Causes & Extraordinary Circumstances

-The hen we lost last week was young, not even a year old yet.
+Once we lost a young hen, not even a year old yet.
 I was away on a business trip when my husband told me her abdomen was really hard and swollen.
 He thought an egg might be stuck.
 He brought her in the house so she could stay warm, he soaked her in a warm bath, gave her calcium & protein, lubricated her vent….he did everything he could but she passed away that day.
 I think she probably had an issue with her reproductive system that only showed itself as she matured and was getting ready to lay eggs.
 There was nothing to be done.

 When an animal passes on our little farm it is still sad.
 I wouldn’t say it gets easier the more it happens, but it does get easier to accept.
 Death is a natural part of life.
 I appreciate and love the animals we care for – for as long as we are allowed to care for them.

 Homesteading is rewarding and not for the faint of heart.
 There are good days and hard days.
 The hardest days are certainly the ones overshadowed by death, but they do make me appreciate the good days all the more.
-The days I get to start my day being greeted by a cacophony of clucks & quacks, the summer afternoons where I relax in the sun watching my flock pick and scratch their way around the yard, the sweet evening nuzzles of furry bunny noses as I groom them – those are the moments that make dealing with death easier.
+The days I get to start my day being greeted by a cacophony of clucks & quacks, the summer afternoons where I relax in the sun watching my flock pick and scratch their way around the yard, looking out my kitchen window to see my alpacas peacefully grazing, the sweet evening nuzzles of furry bunny noses as I groom them – those are the moments that make dealing with death easier.

 If I might quote those cute little singing Disney characters: